enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 COLLECT IDEAS THAT RESONATE
 Usually when reading a book we highlight way to many parts.
 And even when we reread them, very few stand out.
 This is because only 2-3 ideas usually resonate on a deeper level with you.
  If you only collect the heart-pounding insights, you'll have fewer notes to navigate but  more though-provoking for your audience
-Don't believe me?
-Next time you create a
+In any content you're consuming, there are always 1 or 2 key insights.
+But they usually get buried in all the highlights, notes, links we save.
+Instead, learn to collect only what resonate on a deeper Don't believe me?
+Next time you finish a book, put it down for a couple of weeks, then reread your notes on it.
+Chances are only 1 or 2 ideas really stand out.

 INTERMEDIATE PACKAGES
 Instead of spending 10s of hours on an article and get no likes, share small bites on a regular basis.
 By checking the view, likes, you start to understand which ideas are worth digging though.
 And after a while you can fuse those approved-intermediate packages into a full article.